astriaorg/dev-cluster/docs/astria.md

 just deploy-all-local
 ```

 This may take a minute or two if this the first time you are deploying as quite a few containers need to be downloaded.
 Once the command completes, all elements of the dev-cluster will be up and running including a geth rollup, faucet and block explorer.

-The default deploy only spins up a single rollup but have no fear we'll get to multiple rollups shortly.
+At this stage you will have the full dev-cluster running with one rollup.

 ### Faucet, Block Explorer, and Test Data
 With the dev-cluster running, you can access the block explorer and faucet by opening a couple new windows in your browser and going to to the following urls.